The Handbook of Tennessee Boating Laws and Responsibilities

 - The required number of wide-angle (170-degree field of vision) rearview mirror(s).

-- If the towing vessel is a PWC, the PWC must be equipped with two wide-angle rearview mirrors.
+- If the towing vessel is a personal watercraft (PWC), the PWC must be equipped with two wide-angle rearview mirrors.

 - If the towing vessel is a boat (other than a PWC), the boat must be equipped with at least one wide-angle rearview mirror.

 All persons being towed behind a vessel on water skis or any other device must wear an adequate and effective life preserver, buoyant vest, or life belt.
-If the device worn by the skier is not U.S. Coast Guard–approved, an approved wearable PFD must be on board the towing vessel.
+If the device worn by the skier is not USCG–approved, an approved wearable personal flotation device (PFD) must be on board the towing vessel.

 The operator of the towing vessel and the skier must not operate in a manner that endangers the safety of persons or property.
 A safe speed and distance from other vessels, persons in the water, docks, piers, and shorelines must be maintained.